wooseongY/MOANA-File-Player/README.md

 ## 4. Load data files and play

-1. Click 'Load' button.
+1. Click the "Load" button.
 2. Choose Sequence_name folder including sensor_data folder and data_stamp.csv.
 3. The "Play" button starts publishing data in the ROS message.
 4. The "Pause/Resume" button pauses and resumes publishing data.
-5. The "Save" button saves all topics into rosbag file.
+5. The "Save" button saves all topics into the rosbag file.
 6. The "Loop" checkbox resumes when playback is finished.

 Enjoy it:)